superseriousbusiness/gotosocial/docs/user_guide/settings.md

 #### Custom CSS

-If enabled on your instance by the instance administrator, [Custom CSS](./custom_css.md) allows you to theme the way your profile looks when visited through a browser.
+If enabled on your instance by the instance administrator, custom CSS allows you to further customize the way your profile looks when visited through a browser.

-When this setting is not enabled by the instance administrator, the text input box is read-only.
+When this setting is not enabled by the instance administrator, the text input box is read-only and custom CSS will not be applied.

+See the [Custom CSS](./custom_css.md) page for some tips on writing custom CSS for your profile.

+!!! tip
+    Any custom CSS you add in this box will be applied *after* your selected theme, so you can pick a preset theme that you like and then make your own tweaks!

 ## Post Settings